 This course introduces students to adapting materials and modifying curriculum as identified in students' Individual Education Programs (IEP).
 Models of inclusion and teaching techniques for students with disabilities in general education classrooms will be explored and developed.
 Teachers engaged in special educators and general education discuss solutions to difficult problems focusing on academic interventions in subjects such as math, reading and writing skills.
 In addition, students in this class develop strategies to increase participation of their students in inclusive classrooms by lessening anxiety and frustration and teaching strategies to create a positive learning environment.
-They will also work together to design reasonable classroom management, and adapting assessments.
+They will also work together to design reasonable classroom accommodations, realistic alternatives, positive models of classroom management, and adapting assessments.
 They will demonstrate understanding through class discussion and lesson presentation.